 Even if you feel confident that you and your spouse have reached an agreement on all of the terms of your divorce, it is essential that you retain experienced legal counsel to assist you.
-There are many hidden issues and potential pitfalls that can be traps for you in the future if not handled correctly now or that can lead to unnecessary problems or litigation in the future.
+There are many hidden issues and potential pitfalls that can be trapped for you in the future if not handled correctly now or that can lead to unnecessary problems or litigation in the future.
 There are many different issues you may not have considered that could adversely impact your parental and financial rights.

 The truth is that the forms provided online by the County or which you can purchase only deal with the most basic issues required by state law.
-They do not address all of the issue that can arise in a divorce, including issues related to your children, your income, your retirement accounts, and your property.
+They do not address all of the issues that can arise in a divorce, including issues related to your children, your income, your retirement accounts, and your property.
 Failing to properly deal with these issues now, especially while both sides are working cooperatively together, can lead to substantial problems down the road which will likely be more difficult and more expensive to deal with later.

 Finding the Answers You Need

 It is critical that the documents you file with the court clearly specify the nature of your agreement.
-Do you have a parenting time agreement that specifies how to treat birthdays, vacations and summer break?
-Have you clarified how you and your spouse will make decisions about education, medical treatment and other key issues impacting the welfare of your children?
+Do you have a parenting time agreement that specifies how to treat birthdays, vacations, and summer break?
+Have you clarified how you and your spouse will make decisions about education, medical treatment, and other key issues impacting the welfare of your children?
 What about expenses that go beyond monthly child support payments, such as contributions for uninsured dental or medical costs?
 Have you determined how to handle the division of retirement accounts and have you accomplished that division in a manner likely to avoid taxes in the transfer or ensure that your spouse doesn’t deprive you of your portion in the future?
 What about your responsibility for marital debts?

 These and other issues must be fully considered.
 Your filings with the court must clearly specify the nature of your agreement on such matters to avoid unnecessary problems.
-You must also fully understand the ramifications of your agreements concerning child custody, child support, property division, spousal support and other key issues.
+You must also fully understand the ramifications of your agreements concerning child custody, child support, property division, spousal support, and other key issues.
 Once your divorce decree is entered, you do not want any surprises.
 You do not want to realize that you have not considered issues that will significantly impact you or your children.